KTH-RPL/DynamicMap_Benchmark/docs/index.md

 **Welcome to the Dynamic Map Benchmark Wiki Page!**

 You can always press `F` or top right search bar to search for specific topics.

+Please give us [a star](https://github.com/KTH-RPL/DynamicMap_Benchmark)🌟 and [cite our work](#cite-our-papers)📖 to support our work if you find this useful.

 <details markdown>
   <summary>CHANGELOG:</summary>

+- **2024/08/24**: Reorganize the wiki page.
+Add all scripts usage in the benchmark code, [Data Overview](data/index.md) with visualization, [Method Overview](method/index.md) with a demo to output clean map and [Evaluation](evaluation/index.md) to evaluate the performance of the methods and also automatically output the visualization in the paper.
-- 2024/06/25: Qingwen is starting to work on the wiki page.
+- 2024/06/25: [Qingwen](https://kin-zhang.github.io/) is starting to work on the wiki page.
 - **2024/04/29** [BeautyMap](https://arxiv.org/abs/2405.07283) is accepted by RA-L'24.
 Updated benchmark: BeautyMap and DeFlow submodule instruction in the benchmark.
 Added the first data-driven method [DeFlow](https://github.com/KTH-RPL/DeFlow/tree/feature/dynamicmap) into our benchmark.
 Feel free to check.
 - **2024/04/18** [DUFOMap](https://arxiv.org/abs/2403.01449) is accepted by RA-L'24.
 Updated benchmark: DUFOMap and dynablox submodule instruction in the benchmark.
 Two datasets w/o gt for demo are added in the download link.
 Feel free to check.
 - 2024/03/08 **Fix statements** on our ITSC'23 paper: KITTI sequences pose are also from SemanticKITTI which used SuMa.
 In the DUFOMap paper Section V-C, Table III, we present the dynamic removal result on different pose sources.
 Check discussion in [DUFOMap](https://arxiv.org/abs/2403.01449) paper if you are interested.